gabebravo/flask-restful-api/README.md

 # flask-restful-api
-A basic Flask api using the flask-restful library
+A basic Flask api using the flask-restful library (no db connection)